wehs7661/ensemble_md/docs/theory.rst

     * For states 2 and 3, combine the weights across all three replicas.
     * For state 4, combine the weights across replicas 1 and 2.

-    That is, we combine weights arcoss all replicas that sample the state of interest regardless which replicas are swapping.
+    That is, we combine weights arcoss all replicas that sample the state of interest regardless of which replicas are swapping.
 The outcome of the whole process should be three vectors of modified alchemical weights, one for each replica, that should be specified in the MDP files for the next iteration.
-    Below we elaborate the details of each step carried out by our method implemented in :code:`ensemble_md`.
+    Below we elaborate on the details of each step carried out by our method implemented in :code:`ensemble_md`.

-    First, we calculate the weight differences as shown below, which can be regarded rough estimates of free energy differences between the adjacent states.
+    First, we calculate the weight differences as shown below, which can be regarded as rough estimates of free energy differences between the adjacent states.

     ::